erajasekar/blog/README.md

+This repo is no longer used, I moved my blogs to [blog-jekyll](http://github/erajasekar/blog-jekyll) - using jekyll platform.

+---

 This is the source for the [YTechie.com developer blog](http://www.ytechie.com/).
 It's set up so that I can easily add/edit content, check it into GitHub, and have Azure automatically pull the source and deploy it.

 This is based off the website of [Erv Walter](http://www.ewal.net/).